 Cancer-fighting foods definitely exist.
 So surely, there must be a way to combat this scary disease with just food…right?
-Cancer nutrition specialist Stephanie McKercher breaks down the truth of our food’s role in cancer prevention and management, and shares why we can’t believe everything we read online.
+Learn the truth about our food’s role in cancer, and why we can’t believe everything we read online.

 Preventing and managing cancer with nutrition is a common topic that I encounter as a nutrition expert and registered dietitian specializing in oncology.
 And rightfully so, as studies indicate that nutrition plays a significant role in cancer risk and outcomes.
 (Along with a number of lifestyle factors, what we eat has been linked with one out of every three cases of the disease.)

 A balanced eating pattern that includes a variety of vegetables, fruits, whole grains, nuts and seeds, and lean proteins like legumes and seafood (along with regular physical activity and adequate stress management) has been shown to help reduce cancer risk in a number of studies.
 These foods are thought to help fend off the disease because they’re rich in antioxidants, anti-inflammatory compounds, immune boosters, and that mighty yet underappreciated little thing called fiber, which helps promote optimal digestion and detoxification.

 Beyond fighting off free radicals and inflammation, optimal nutrition can actually help cancer patients get through chemotherapy, radiation, and surgical procedures while maintaining vitality and a high quality of life.

 A qualified nutrition expert who is part of a cancer patient’s health care can help manage common cancer treatment side effects like decreased appetite, nausea and vomiting, diarrhea, constipation, neuropathy (numbness and tingling in hands and feet), mucositis (inflammation of the gastrointestinal tract), and taste changes.